HPSCTerrSys/eCLM/docs/users_guide/building_eCLM/JSC.md

 ### Login to eCLM-JSC Gitlab account

-If you are a user in IBG-3 and want to run eCLM on the JSC machines, you can log in to the [eCLM-JSC](https://icg4geo.icg.kfa-juelich.de/ModelSystems/clm/eCLM_scripts) Gitlab repository with your JSC account.
+If you are a user in IBG-3 and want to run eCLM on the JSC machines, you can log in to the <a href="https://icg4geo.icg.kfa-juelich.de/ModelSystems/clm/eCLM_scripts" target="_blank">eCLM-JSC</a> Gitlab repository with your JSC account.
 This is where we will download the model from in the next section "Setting up eCLM".

 ### Logging in to JSC machines